 Now at this point, a question may arise that how to determine the right time for cleaning the solar panels.
 Well, there are two ways for identifying the need for cleaning.
 One is physical inspection while the other is by using a monitoring system.
 In the former, you check the solar panels by simply looking for any dust deposition, debris, bird droppings, etc. In the latter, an automatic monitoring system is used which updates you regarding solar panel efficiency and performance.
 The system thus notifies when there is a need for any cleaning or mechanical or electrical maintenance.

 Tips on cleaning solar panels

 Washing solar panels should not ideally cost you an arm and a leg, neither should it be a very complex exercise.
+There’s a wide variety of ways to clean a solar panel, from Windex to mild soaps and more.
 The easiest and convenient method of cleaning is to spray off the surface dust from the ground.
 However, this is only suitable if the panel has powdery mild dust or soiling.
 In cases when the buildup is stickier, you need to use sophisticated cleaning tools and supplies.

 For minimal surface soiling

 In most cases, your solar panels just need a spray of water by using a hose from the ground.
 If you feel that the performance of your panels is not up to the mark, there is a high probability of a thin layer of dust covering your panels.
 This the easiest, safest, and most cost-effective method of increasing solar panel efficiency and bill saving.
 However, it is noteworthy that if your roof is at a higher height then you need to have a pressure washer or nozzle to allow the water to reach the panel surface.
 Maintaining the right amount of pressure is very important as high pressure may damage your panels too.